zephyrproject-rtos/tf-m-tests/docs/tfm_test_suites_addition.rst

 ..
 Note::
     On most platforms non-secure tests and secure tests run on the same CPU core, but dual-core platform is an exception.
-So secure test library and secure sevices shall be linked together in the file ``tf-m-tests/test/secure_fw/secure_tests.cmake``.
+So secure test library and secure services shall be linked together in the file ``tf-m-tests/test/secure_fw/secure_tests.cmake``.
 Thus they can be built on secure CPU core and non-secure tests library and RTOS are built on non-secure CPU core.